Following President Trump’s speech, the Dow Jones Industrial Average (Dow) easily broke 21,000 and closed at another all-time high – 21,115.

 More debt is guaranteed by a century of fiat currency devaluations, a borrow-and-spend congress, the executive branch, central banks that love debt, and an economy that runs on debt and credit.
 Expect continued dollar devaluation and more Dow highs after a nasty correction/crash.

-While the Dow corrects and the U. S. economy struggles in a fiat currency induced coma, gold and silver prices will rise.
+While the Dow corrects and the U. S. economy struggles in a fiat currency-induced coma, gold and silver prices will rise.

 - The Dow has reached another all-time high powered by borrow and spend euphoria.
 A bubble in search of a pin… Read Speculative Blow-offs.

 - By many measures including daily sentiment, P/E ratios, technical indicators, and consecutive daily highs, the Dow is peaking and due to correct.
-Perhaps the correction/crash will occur soon, or near the next Fed meeting, or after the March 15 budget ceiling deadline, or whenever the HFT machines decide to crash the market.
+Perhaps the correction/crash will occur soon, near the next Fed meeting, after the March 15 budget ceiling deadline, or whenever the HFT machines decide to crash the market.

 - Expect massively more “money printing” and debt creation.

 - Ever-increasing spending and more debt and currency in circulation will push the price of gold to new highs.
-Fear and panic will eventually force withdrawal of “funny money” from the stock markets and bond markets.
+Fear and panic will eventually force a withdrawal of “funny money” from the stock markets and bond markets.
 Some of that fearful money will purchase gold and silver for safety, preservation of capital, and protection against further devaluation of fiat currencies.